2017–18 Northampton Town F.C. season

-The 2017–18 season was Northampton Town's 121st season of existence and their second season back in League One after a seven-year absence.
-Along with competing in League One, the club also participated in the FA Cup, EFL Cup and EFL Trophy.
+The 2017–18 season was Northampton Town's 121st season in their history and the second successive season in League One.
+Alongside competing in League One, the club also participated in the FA Cup, EFL Cup and EFL Trophy.

-The season ran from 1 July 2017 to 30 June 2018.

 Players

 Pre-season

 As of 26 June 2017, Northampton Town have announced six pre-season friendlies, against Derby County, Frome Town, Northampton Sileby Rangers, Kettering Town, Birmingham City 'Dev' and Newport County.